House of Lords: Lords Spiritual

 The current Lords Spiritual represent only the Church of England.
 Archbishops and bishops of the Church of Scotland historically sat in the Parliament of Scotland but were finally excluded in 1689 (after a number of previous exclusions) when the Church of Scotland became permanently Presbyterian.
-There are no longer archbishops and bishops in the Church of Scotland in the traditional sense of the word, and that Church has never sent members to sit in the Westminster House of Lords.
+There are no longer archbishops and bishops in the Church of Scotland, and that Church has never sent members to sit in the Westminster House of Lords.
 The Church of Ireland did obtain representation in the House of Lords after the union of Ireland and Great Britain in 1801.
 Of the Church of Ireland's ecclesiastics, four (one archbishop and three bishops) were to sit at any one time, with the members rotating at the end of every parliamentary session (which normally lasted about one year).
 The Church of Ireland, however, was disestablished in 1871, and thereafter ceased to be represented by Lords Spiritual.
 Bishops of Welsh sees in the Church of England originally sat in the House of Lords (after 1847, only if their seniority within the church entitled them to), but the Church in Wales ceased to be a part of the Church of England in 1920 and was simultaneously disestablished in Wales.
 Accordingly, the four bishops of the Church in Wales were no longer eligible to sit in the House of Lords from 1920 onwards, and their places were taken by the next four English bishops who were eligible by seniority.

-Other ecclesiastics have sat in the House of Lords as Lords Temporal in recent times: Immanuel Jakobovits, Chief Rabbi of the United Synagogue (the largest organisation of Orthodox Jewish congregations in Britain) was appointed to the House of Lords (with the consent of Queen Elizabeth II, who acted on the advice of Prime Minister Margaret Thatcher), as was his successor Chief Rabbi Jonathan Sacks.
-Julia Neuberger is the senior rabbi to the West London Synagogue.
-In recognition of his work at reconciliation and in the peace process in Northern Ireland, the Archbishop of Armagh (the senior Anglican archbishop in Ireland), Robin Eames, was appointed to the Lords by John Major.
-Other clergy appointed include Donald Soper, Timothy Beaumont, and some Scottish clerics.
+Other ecclesiastics have sat in the House of Lords as Lords Temporal in recent times: Immanuel Jakobovits, Chief Rabbi of the United Synagogue (the largest organisation of Orthodox Jewish congregations in Britain) was appointed to the House of Lords (with the consent of Queen Elizabeth II, who acted on the advice of Prime Minister Margaret Thatcher), as was his successor, Chief Rabbi Jonathan Sacks.
+Other clergy who have been made life peers, and thus sat in the House as Lords Temporal, included Donald Soper (created 1965), the first Methodist minister to be made a life peer; Anglican priest Timothy Beaumont (created a peer in 1967 and resigned holy orders in 1973); Archbishop of Armagh Robin Eames (the senior Anglican archbishop in Ireland) (created 1995); and Rabbi Julia Neuberger (created 2004).

 Appointments of Catholic clergy to the Lords is unlikely, as since the promulgation of the 1983 Code of Canon Law, all Catholic clergy of the Latin Church have been discouraged from holding secular public office, and all diocesan priests and bishops have been completely prohibited from it (excepting only political offices of the Vatican City State).